dashih/scrabble-solver-servlet/README.md

 | 4       | Cancelable operations |
 | 5       | Reconnect to running operations |

+## Deployment
+The project includes a dictionary: `src/main/resources/dictionary.txt`.
+This file may be replaced with a custom dictionary.

+The project expects `src/main/resources/password.txt` to contain the password used to authenticate users submitting a solve operation.
+This file must be present prior to building the war.

+`./gradlew war`

+Deploy in any container server (tested on Tomcat 8 and 9).

 ## Performance
 For 7 letters including 2 blanks, modern hardware has no problem producing a complete solution in seconds.
 But for larger inputs, the problem becomes interesting from a performance/parallelism perspective.